-A lot can go wrong when filming in your hotel so be sure to be prepared for anything.
-For instance, if you plan to film for a long time, keep a fully-charged back up battery ready for your camera.
+A lot can go wrong when filming in your hotel, so be sure to be prepared for anything.
+For instance, if you plan to shoot for a long time, keep a fully-charged backup battery ready for your camera.
 Also, keep extra memory cards and film around just in case you fill your storage devices.
-Keep lens cleaners handy so your shots come out as clear as possible.
-Also, film a lot of back up video just in case some files are lost or a shot doesn’t look as good as your remembered when filming.
+Keep lens cleaners handy, so your shots come out as clear as possible.
+Also, film a lot of back up video just in case some files are lost, or a shot doesn't look as good as you remembered when shooting.

 Keep it Steady

 Nothing screams amateur like a shaky camera.
 Walking is the number one cause of a shaky shot.
 Unless the camera is shaking for effect, a still camera is always better.
 Depending on your camera, there is plenty of equipment available to help you stabilize your shot.
-For larger cameras, there is the Steadicam which attaches to the operator’s body and remains motionless as they walk.
-There are also Steady Sticks that mount to the bottom of the camera and are held to prevent shaking from walking.
+For larger cameras, there is the Steadicam, which attaches to the operator's body and remains motionless as they walk.
+There are also Steady Sticks that mount to the bottom of the camera.
+They are held to prevent shaking from walking.
 A Selfie Stick for smartphones works the same way.
-Keeping a steady camera is important if you want to do video tours or walkthroughs of your hotel.
-If you want to do still shots, then using a tripod is the best option.
+Keeping a steady camera is crucial if you want to do video tours or walkthroughs of your hotel.
+If you're going to do still shots, then using a tripod is the best option.
 Also, refrain from using zoom while filming.
 Zooming can negatively alter the quality and focus of your shot.
-Instead, approach your subject or edit a close-up shot into the video after you’re done filming.
+Instead, approach your subject or edit a close-up shot into the video after you're done filming.

 Filming with a camera is like taking a picture.
-You can’t just point and shoot; you have to be aware of the emotion that you want to capture in your frame.
-When filming, always remember the “Rule of Thirds” which states that a shot is most appealing when it can be divided into three sections horizontally and vertically.
-Look at the photo below for example.
-No matter which section you select, each third should be able to work as a standalone shot that produces some kind of effect.
+You can't just point and shoot; you have to be aware of the emotion that you want to capture in your frame.
+When filming, always remember the "Rule of Thirds," which states that a shot is most appealing when it can be divided into three sections horizontally and vertically.
+Look at the photo below, for example.
+No matter which part you select, each third should be able to work as a standalone shot that produces some effect.

 Photo by John R. Bailey

 These are just a few techniques professional videographers use to capture amazing video.
-If you want to tell a story about your hotel through video, using these methods are sure to help you get your story across to the viewer.
+If you want to tell a story about your hotel through video, using these methods is sure to help you get your story across to the viewer.
 Once you master the basics, you can create a shooting style using different colors, lighting, filming angles, and more.
-Video is a strong tool for marketing your hotel so why not shoot like the pros?
+A video is a potent tool for marketing your hotel, so why not shoot like the pros?